 Pour yourself a cup of milk or coffee and enjoy.

-Be watching for more recipes using Amish friendship bread starter.
+Here’s more recipes using Amish friendship bread starter:

 Chocolate Friendship Bread